nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Dendritic:** Pertaining to the structure or function of dendritic cells, especially their dendrite-like extensions.

-### Expanded Definition and Usage\nDendritic cells are often described as the gatekeepers of the immune system due to their role in bridging innate and adaptive immunity.
+### Expanded Definition and Usage:
+Dendritic cells are often described as the gatekeepers of the immune system due to their role in bridging innate and adaptive immunity.
 They capture and process antigens from pathogens, dead cells, or tumors, and then migrate to lymph nodes where they activate T cells, a critical step in mounting a specific immune response.
 Their ability to also induce tolerance makes them essential in preventing autoimmune diseases and managing allergic reactions.
 Dendritic cells are also a significant focus in therapeutic areas such as vaccine development and cancer immunotherapy, where enhancing their function can improve protective and therapeutic outcomes.